heilongtian/heilongtian/README.md

-@@ -1,12 +1,12 @@
-<h1 align="center">WELCOME TO MY PAGE 👋</h1>
+<h1 align="left">WELCOME TO MY PAGE 👋</h1>
-<h3 align="center">My name is Duong Duc Trinh - a passionate Data Analyst curious about the world</h3>

-- I am interested in the following topics: we are in the data era, so how does data impact business and the potential of data science
-- All of my projects are available at [https://github.com/heilongtian](https://github.com/heilongtian)
-- I’m currently learning domain knowledge for business analysis, python, and machine learning
+My name is Duong Duc Trinh - a passionate Data Analyst curious about the world.
+I am interested in the following topics: we are in the data era, so how does data impact business and the potential of data science?
+I’m currently learning domain knowledge for business analysis, python, and machine learning.
+All of my projects are available at [https://github.com/heilongtian](https://github.com/heilongtian)<br>

+## 📫 How to reach me:
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/trinhduongduc/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/trinhduongduc/" height="30" width="40" /></a>